Question about Missionary Training for missionaries:

 Phil Casey graduated from a Christian college and went straight to Chile to serve as a missionary involved in evangelism, church planting, and leadership training.
 During his first two years, he learned through trial and error.
 He felt unprepared to meet some of the challenges he encountered on the field.
 So he chose to attend an evangelical seminary.
 "The education I received at seminary helped me see the bigger picture and gave me a chance to explore the questions that had been raised during my first two years on the field."

 Having been on the field first allowed Casey to directly apply his education to his ministry of establishing a theological-education-by-extension program for national church leaders.
 "The thesis I wrote was directly related to what I had done and was planning to do on the mission field, so this gave me great confidence and insight, as well as practical tools for my future work," Casey says.
 Casey believes both academic instruction and practical experience are essential for ministry preparation and success.
 "The two years between Bible college and seminary were vital in helping me 'see the questions' before someone tried to 'give me the answers.'
 They made me hungry for answers, prepared me for the rigors of graduate-level study, and gave me a context in which to apply what I was learning."

 My undergraduate school was a secular one, but I found the support of the Christian community there invaluable.
 I learned how to foster my faith in an environment that wasnít always supportive of it, which is a great skill for those who see themselves overseas.
 In fact, that was probably a time in my life that I experienced the most spiritual growth.

 There are many ways to train and give yourself a truly unique offering to those you choose to serve.
-Consider skills that many parts of the world lack: facility maintenance, healthcare, aviation, infrastructure / logistics planning, education and the list goes on!
+Consider skills that many parts of the world lack: facility maintenance, healthcare, aviation, infrastructure or logistics planning, education and the list goes on.

 Answer excerpted from On Being a Missionary: A Complete Look at What It Takes, by Thomas Hale.